I think chickens make great pets for families, especially kids, if it's a first-time farm animal.

 I hear predators from the sky, like hawks, don't mess with them.

-Light Brahmas - I Have two
+Light Brahmas - I have two.

-Brahmas are a great pick for kids, because they don't mind being handled and are easy to catch.
+Brahmas are a great pick for kids because they don't mind being handled and are easy to catch.

-Blue Cochin - I Have Two
+Blue Cochin - I have two.

 I had never seen a blue cochin in person before ordering but in photographs, this bird looked beautiful.